nkmongit/100xDevs/Week 6.1 - React and Hooks/README.md

 export default App;
 ```

-If we run the above code, the first thing that comes on the screen is an alert box saying Hi, because useEffect hook would render it on the first load on the page, as it's `dependency array` is empty that means it should run on the first mount, if we would put more values in the `dependency arry` if there state changes then it would mount again.
+If we run the above code, the first thing that comes on the screen is an alert box saying Hi, because useEffect hook would render it on the first load on the page, as it's `dependency array` is empty that means it should run on the first mount, if we would put more values in the `dependency array` if there state changes then it would mount again.